-Ellwood Oil and Gas Facility
+Ellwood Oil Facility Closer to Closing?

 The City of Goleta released a private consultant’s report this week concluding that the Venoco oil company amortized all the costs it had incurred by purchasing the Ellwood Oil and Gas Facility as of the year 2009.
 This esoteric tidbit qualifies as a bureaucratic and regulatory banana peel of some significance for the beleaguered oil company and will provide ammunition for those within Goleta’s City Hall who want to shut the oil- and gas-processing plant down.